sizemore0125/Laplace/docs/index.md

 la.fit(train_loader)
 ```

-Besides `SubnetLaplace`, you can, as already mentioned, also treat the last
-layer only using `Laplace(..., subset_of_weights='last_layer')`, which uses
-`LLLaplace`.
-As a third method, you may define a subnetwork by disabling
+Besides `SubnetLaplace`, you may define a subnetwork by disabling
 gradients of fixed model parameters.
 The different methods target different use
 cases.
 Each method has pros and cons, please see [this
 discussion](https://github.com/aleximmer/Laplace/issues/217#issuecomment-2278311460)
 for details.
 In summary

 - Disable-grad: General method to perform Laplace on specific types of
   layer/parameter, e.g. in an LLM with LoRA.
-Can be used to emulate `LLLaplace`
-  as well.
-Always use `subset_of_weights='all'` for this method.
+Always use `subset_of_weights='all'`
+  for this method.
   - subnet selection by disabling grads is more efficient than
     `SubnetLaplace` since it avoids calculating full Jacobians first
   - disabling grads can only be performed on `Parameter` level and not for
     individual weights, so this doesn't cover all cases that `SubnetLaplace`
     offers such as `Largest*SubnetMask` or `RandomSubnetMask`
-- `LLLaplace`: last-layer specific code with improved performance (#145)
 - `SubnetLaplace`: more fine-grained partitioning such as
   `LargestMagnitudeSubnetMask`